Console Enterprises: Other Products

 The company announced at the fall 2017 Intel Developer Forum their new product, ConsoleTab, which is based on Intel technology.
 ConsoleTab's auxiliary battery (a planned feature) was soon removed due to hardware problems in the manufacturing process.
 As of June 2017, the tablet has not been launched, as Console has cited Intel possibly withdrawing from Android on the processor ConsoleTab depends on.

+In 2020, the company announced the iConsole Stage 0, a customized Intel NUC10 featuring Intel Comet Lake CPU, 8GB RAM and 256GB SSD storage. designed as a television and gaming platform with game controllers supplied.
+It retailed for $799, and adopted the model of Bring your own operating system with the promise of a free operating software in the future.